Ultimate Love, Extreme Missions

 (1) God has no need for us

 God is so completely perfect in Himself that He needs no one outside of Himself to make Himself complete.
-From eternity God was whole.
+From eternity, God was whole.

 Why then would He seek out a 'bride?'
-Study the bride and bridegroom relationship

 Our pride is so deceitful.
-God does not save us because we fulfill Him but quite the contrary.
+God does not save us because we fulfill Him, but quite the contrary.

-(2) God is not attracted to usGod's ultimate love
+(2) God is not attracted to us

 Instead of being attracted to us, God was repulsed by our being.
 In our sin God's wrath comes against us.
-The scriptures teaches us, "While we were yet sinners, Christ died for us" (Romans 5:8).
+The scriptures teach us, "While we were yet sinners, Christ died for us" (Romans 5:8).
 We are sinners.
 Spiritually we are dead (Ephesians 2:1-3, a study).
 We cannot respond to the Lord's love.
 And yet, in this unattractive state, Christ sought us.

 Think of trying to court a corpse.
 Rather unpleasant indeed.

-"I rather be somewhere else!
-I rather be anywhere but here."
+"I'd rather be somewhere else!
+I would rather be anywhere but here."

 "I want nothing here.
 Let me go."